PhiliPdB/philipdb.com/README.md

 ## How to use
 To run the website locally first follow the setup and then run `gulp`.

-NOTE: To make projects working, you have to manually import `database/projects.sql` into PhpMyAdmin.
+NOTE: To make projects, education and skills working, you have to manually import the sql files from `database/` into your mysql database.

 ## Setup
 1. Install PHP (if you haven't already)